norgrai/wayuunaiki/README.md

 ## Paper

 ### arXiv
-A short version of the thesis is available on [arXiv]().
+A short version of the thesis will be made available on [arXiv]().
 Please note that the naming deviates!

 ### Slidea presentation